KaixiangYang6/Threejs/Three.js Notes.md

 You can do that with the Group class.

 Instantiate a Group and add it to the scene.
-Now, when you want to create a new object, you can add it to the Group you just created using the add(...) method rather than adding it directly to the scene
+Now, when you want to create a new object, you can add it to the Group you just created using the `add(...)` method rather than adding it directly to the scene

-Because the Group class inherits from the Object3D class, it has access to the previously-mentioned properties and methods like position, scale, rotation, quaternion, and lookAt.
+Because the Group class inherits from the Object3D class, it has access to the previously-mentioned properties and methods like `position`, `scale`, `rotation`, `quaternion`, and `lookAt`.

-Comment the lookAt(...) call and, instead of our previously created cube, create 3 cubes and add them to a Group.
-Then apply transformations on the group:
+Comment the `lookAt(...)` call and, instead of our previously created cube, create 3 cubes and add them to a Group.
+Then apply transformations on the `group`:

 ```js
 /**